 The unluckiest number on the planet?
-Friday 13th, buildings without floor 13, airplanes without row 13, sports teams with no number 13… The Far East may have something to say about that.
-In many languages the number 4 sounds like ‘death’ – a little scarier I’d say – which is why there’s no gate 4 or gate 44 at Inchon Airport in Seoul, South Korea.
+Friday 13th, buildings without floor 13, airplanes without row 13, sports teams with no number 13… It’s certainly a long-list, but unluckiest?
+The Far East may have something to say about that.
+In many Asian languages the number 4 sounds like ‘death’ – a little scarier I’d say – which is why for example there’s no gate 4 or gate 44 at Inchon Airport in Seoul, South Korea.
 Thirteen does, however, have an entire psychological condition named after it: triskaidekaphobia – the fear of the number 13.
 Apparently the condition costs the US economy millions of dollars each year from absenteeism and cancellations.

 14 – FOURTEEN

 A very popular number in the Bible, whether its 14 rains, 14 lambs, 14 plagues, 14 rams, 14 cubits or my personal favourite 14 wives, the Holy Book loves a reference to the number 14.
 These days it’s mostly associated with love thanks to good old St. Valentine.
 He was a Roman saint from back in the 3rd century and we don’t know much else about him.
 True to sucking-the-fun-out-everything form, the Catholic Church even removed him from the General Roman Calendar in 1969, though they at least do continue to recognise him as a saint.
 In my head he was some kind of Casanova meets Gene Simmons womaniser – though I dread to think what that would mean he would have looked like…

 Fifteen seems to have more fun facts associated with it than other double digit numbers, perhaps owing to its position slap back in the middle of 10 and 20.
 It is particularly popular amongst the more philosophical members of society and can be found in all of the following quotes: